giovanni-toledo/ELK-stack/Ansible/playbooks/README.md

 - increases available virtual memory
 - maps the memory for use
 - downloads and launches the `sebp/elk` container
-- enables docker servise to start on boot
+- enables docker service to start on boot

 ### ELK beats